Altius/correlatedDHS/README.md

 ## Easy usage:

-If you have an SGE cluster available (`qsub`), run `./doEverything.sh` and wait for the jobs to finish.
+If you have an SGE cluster available (`qsub`), run `./doEverything.sh fileOfPeakDensityAndCounts.txt TSSfile.bed6 [blacklistfile]` and wait for the jobs to finish. `fileOfPeakDensityAndCounts.txt` should contain one sample per line, tab delimited, containing /path/to/peak/file, /path/to/density/file, and Total mapped tags (in that order).
+The blacklist file is optional.

 # How it works, step-by-step